Phase-space formulation: Simple harmonic oscillator

 Typically, a "bump" (or coherent state) of energy E ≫ ħω can represent a macroscopic quantity and appear like a classical object rotating uniformly in phase space, a plain mechanical oscillator (see the animated figures).
 Integrating over all phases (starting positions at t = 0) of such objects, a continuous "palisade", yields a time-independent configuration similar to the above static ★-genstates F(u), an intuitive visualization of the classical limit for large-action systems.

+The eigenfunctions can also be characterized by being rotationally symmetric (thus time-invariant) pure states.
+That is, they are functions of form $W(x,p) = f(\sqrt{x^2 + p^2})$ that satisfy $W \star W = (2\pi \hbar)^{-1} W$.